Food and Drink in Eden (Australia)

 Rotary Lookout and walk: Located at the top of Imlay St, the lookout Rotary Lookout offers spectacular views of Twofold Bay.
 Walk along the headland, past Marine Rescue, through the pine forest and out another headland that gives you views to the north and east.

 Eden's Heritage Walks and Drive: There are 35 sites of interest listed on Eden's Heritage Walks and Drive offering a glimpse into its convict past, historic buildings and whaling history.
 Of these, 26 can be reached on foot.
-The Heritage Drive takes in nine stunning locations including the imposing Boyds Tower and Australia's first concrete cast lighthouse, Green Cape Lighthouse.
-You can also learn about the Bundian Way, an ancient indigenous walk that stretches 350 km between Mt Kosciuszko and Eden, and is now being revived to teach Aboriginal history and culture to visitors.
+The Heritage Drive takes in nine stunning locations including the imposing Boyds Tower and Australia's first concrete-cast lighthouse, Green Cape Lighthouse.
+You can also learn about the Bundian Way, an ancient Indigenous walk that stretches 350 kilometres between Mount Kosciuszko and Eden, and is now being revived to teach Aboriginal history and culture to visitors.

 Sapphire Coast Marine Discovery Centre: The centre is dedicated to marine education and research with outdoor programs that include guided snorkel tours, beach formation walks and marine life discovery tours.
-(253 Imlay Street; open 10 a.m. to 3 p.m., Monday to Friday during school term, and Monday to Saturday from 9:30 a.m. to 3:30 p.m. during the school holidays)
+(253 Imlay Street; open Monday to Friday, 10 a.m. to 3 p.m., or Monday to Saturday, 9:30 a.m. to 3:30 p.m. during the school holidays.)

 Ben Boyd National Park: Hike through tall coastal forests and along dramatic, rocky coastlines gnawed by the sea and discover secluded beaches, sheltered inlets and pristine waters as well as rare fauna and flora.